tu-os-course/TI2726C-Assignments-2016/src/session_4/assignment.md

 If you plan on using the pthread library for this, make sure you study the examples in the man page for scheduling carefully.

-### Bonus Questions
+### Bonus Exercise

-Below you will find three questions.
-If you answer all these questions correctly, you will be rewarded a bonus!
-Draft an essay that consists of a title page and **one** page for the answers to the questions.
+The bonus exercise of this session consists of three question, all of which you have to answer correctly in order to receive the bonus points.
+Write an essay that consists of a title page and **one** page for the answers to the questions.
 Your essay should exists of three sections, each section covering a question.
 You can use `4_bonus.tex` as a template for your solutions.
 This file can be compiled with Latex.
 Furthermore, you should **clearly explain** why your answer is the correct one and why the others are incorrect. **Plagiarism checks will be conducted!**

 #### Question 1

-Which of the following scheduling algorithms could result in starvation?
+Which of the following scheduling algorithms can result in starvation?
-You will have to explain in your essay which one(s) could result in starvation.
+Do provide an explanation of your answer.

-* first-come, first-served
+* First-come, first-served
 * Shortest job first
 * Round Robin
 * Priority